coffee2code/force-admin-color-scheme/readme.txt

 == Screenshots ==

-1. A screenshot of the profile page for an administrative user who has the checkbox to force an admin color scheme on users.
+1. A screenshot of the profile page for an administrative user who has the checkbox to force an admin color scheme on users, though one hasn't been forced yet.
+2. A screenshot of the profile page for an administrative user who has the checkbox to force an admin color scheme on users, with a color scheme having been forced.
+3. A screenshot of the profile page for an administrative user when the forced admin color scheme is configured via the filter.
+4. A screenshot of the profile page for an administrative user when the forced admin color scheme is configured via the constant.

 == Frequently Asked Questions ==